AmpliconSuite/AmpliconClassifier/AC_config_parameters.md

 ### `decomposition_strictness`
 - **Default:** 0.1
 - **Description:** Scaling factor (between 0 and 1) controlling how strictly to filter low copy number decomposed paths/cycles.
 Higher values filter more aggressively, removing more low-weight decompositions.
-Used to scale the CN threshold for singleton paths/cycles when determining validity.
+When multiplied against the maximum copy number found in the amplicon, it defines the minimum assigned CN a trivial valid cycle can have.
+Used to control the CN threshold for singleton paths/cycles when determining validity.
 - **Usage:**
   - In `cycleIsNoAmpInvalid()`, multiplied by `maxCN` to create a threshold: `scale = min(min_flow, maxCN * decomposition_strictness)`
   - Can be overridden with `--decomposition_strictness` command-line argument